 This cute little cottage has served as Historic Rugby visitor lodging since its completion as an historic reconstruction in 1977.
 It has been expanded to include a third bedroom/bath and second (downstairs) parlor, complete with free guest Wi-Fi.
-(Special Winter 2020 price, $119/night)
+(Special February 2020 price, $99/night)

 Warm interior paneling recalls Rugby’s original modest grandeur, set as the village is amidst a beautiful woodland landscape.
 The cottage is self-catering, featuring a small upstairs kitchen complete with stove and microwave.